shadow-robot/sr_interface/doc/tutorial/HandCommander.md

 print("Hand joints effort \n " + str(hand_joints_effort) + "\n")

 ```
-Alternatively if you do not want to use the hand_finder module, you can hardcode the hand prefix into the code similar to the example below (discouraged).
+Alternatively if you do not want to use the HandFinder utility, you can hardcode the hand prefix into the code similar to the example below (discouraged).

 ```python